 Annually, around 2300 kilotons of paper (packaging and non-packaging) are produced in the Netherlands alone.
 So what’s the environmental impact of paper?
 Where does it come from- and how could you reduce it?
 Renowned paper producer Crown van Gelder wanted to find out.
 And their solution?
 Sugar beets.

-On the road to carbon neutrality, there are many paths that companies can take to reach this end-goal.
-One of these ways is carbon offsetting- to balance out your own carbon footprint, by investing in emission reduction projects that aim to capture or avoid carbon emissions.
-These can either be your own projects or someone else’s and can take place all over the world.
-Think of reforestation projects, paying a higher CO2 tax, or even direct carbon capture.
-But are all of them equally effective?
-What are the do’s and don’ts if I want to invest in carbon offsetting?
+There are many paths companies can take to reach carbon neutrality.
+One of them is carbon offsetting.
+Balancing out your own carbon footprint by investing in emission reduction projects aiming to capture or avoid carbon emissions.
+But are all these projects equally effective?
+What are the do’s and dont’s if I want to invest in carbon offsetting?